grapefruit-games/grapefruit-games.github.io/sportslike/index.markdown

 ---
 layout: page
 title: A Sportslike Manifesto
-description: Sportslikes are games that think about sports and the people in sports.
+description: Sportslikes are games that think about sports and people in sports.
 They're LIKE Sports Games, but they're NOT.
 style: sports
 ---